SoCraTesUK/socrates-uk/details.md

 **Check-in** will be on Thursday 19th September, after 12pm.
 SoCraTes UK will start at 5pm, just before dinner.

-If you'd like to share a room with someone you already know, don't worry: there will be a page on the wiki where you can register your preference.
+If you'd like to share a room with someone you already know, don't worry: go to the <a href='https://github.com/lscc/socrates-uk/wiki'>wiki</a> where you can register your preference.

 ### Location and how to get there